stratworld/strat/docsSrc/markdown/index.md

 # "Just"ice

 We say "just" a lot: "just do this" or "it just works!" or "I just want a server!".
 The modern DevOps landscape overindexes on power and configurability over simplicity and "just-works-iness".
 What's the customer value of setting up and operating [Consul](https://www.hashicorp.com/products/consul) for your CRUD application?
-Don't get us wrong, the modern cloud is an engineering marvel and you'd be crazy not to run your systems on it, but now that its been around for a while its not unreasonable to demand higher user experience standards--yaml config files don't cut it anymore.
+Don't get us wrong, the modern cloud is an engineering marvel and you'd be crazy not to run your systems on it, but now that its been around for a while its not unreasonable to demand higher user experience standards--__yaml config files don't cut it anymore__.

 Ruby on Rails showed the world most people can get by fine with "just" the basics and convention.
 Strat has traditional language influences (ML, Javascript, Java, etc.), but perhaps its most important influence is the philosophical legacy left by Rails.